Yuvraj-025/biomedical-waste-segmentation/README.md

 A complete full-stack machine learning application designed to instantly detect, classify, and provide the correct disposal protocols for hazardous biomedical waste using a custom-trained **YOLOv8** computer vision model.

-👤 My Role: Connected the model to the backend and helped display the prediction results on the frontend
+My Role: Connected the model to the backend and helped display the prediction results on the frontend.
 ---